the-scouts/por/sphinx_source/chapter-5.rst

        * Appoint Administrators, Advisers, and Co-opted members to the County Executive Committee
        * Prepare and approve the Trustees' Annual Report and Annual Accounts after the examination of the accounts by an appropriate auditor, independent examiner or scrutineer.
        * Present the approved Trustees' Annual Report and Annual Accounts to the County Scout Council at the Annual General Meeting; file a copy with National Headquarters and if a registered charity, to submit them to the appropriate charity regulator.
-(See Rule 13.3)
+(See :rule:`13.3`)
        * Maintain confidentiality with regard to appropriate Executive Committee business.
        * Where staff are employed, act as a responsible employer in accordance with Scouting's values and relevant legislation.
        * Ensure line management responsibilities for employed staff are clearly established and communicated.